syndesisio/syndesis-project/proposals/068-ftue.md

   - syndesis-rest
   - syndesis-ui

-## Objective
+## Background

 The goal of the first time user experience (FTUE) initiative is to provide first users with an optimal experience during the on-boarding process in time for Tech Preview 1.

+### Discussion

-The purpose of this document is to outline some of the tasks involved in the onboarding process.
+The purpose of this document is to outline some of the tasks involved in the on-boarding process.
 These tasks might include, but are not limited to, the following:

 1. How to manage registration requests.
 2. Providing a single-click installation script for setting new users.